-At the end of 2017, LG announced that the update to Android 8.0 Oreo for the G6 and the LG V30 will be available in 2018.
-The LG V30 has received the final update to Android 8.0 in South Korea, and has officially began rolling out to phones in the US on Sprint, Verizon and AT&T. Now unlocked models in the US have already started receiving the update.
+The LG V30 received the final update to Android 8.0 in South Korea, and also rolled out to phones in the US on Sprint, Verizon and AT&T. Now unlocked models in the US have already started receiving the update.
 LG have also confirmed that both the G6 and V30 will receive the update to Android 8.1.

 |Moto Z Droid||Yes|